 The bill establishes a new chapter, CHAPTER 9.4, in Title 42 of the General Laws, creating the Office of Inspector General in Rhode Island.
 This independent administrative agency is tasked with preventing and detecting fraud, waste, abuse, and mismanagement in the expenditure of public funds, whether federal, state, or local, across all state programs and operations.
 The bill defines key terms such as "construction," "contract," "contractor," "procurement," "public funds," "services," and "supplies."

 The appointment process for the inspector general is outlined, specifying that the inspector general will be appointed by a majority vote of the governor, attorney general, and general treasurer for a five-year term, without regard to political affiliation.
-The inspector general will have the authority to conduct audits, criminal, civil, and administrative investigations, and oversight reviews, and will have access to all relevant records and documents maintained by public bodies.
-The inspector general may issue subpoenas for the production of records and testimony related to investigations.
+The inspector general is granted the authority to conduct audits, criminal, civil, and administrative investigations, and oversight reviews, with access to all relevant records and the ability to issue subpoenas for documents and testimony.